-It is generally considered that a property with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |